-The Field Placement Program is always excited to expand its pool of placements and advertise new opportunities to students.
+The Field Placement Program is always excited to expand the pool of placements and advertise new opportunities to students.
 It is very important that the externship experience is educational and that our student-externs receive valuable supervision.
 The program requires students to be supervised by a licensed attorney (preferably with 5+ years of experience).
 It is also important that the placement is compliant with the Fair Labor Standards Act.

 Special Requirements for For-Profit Placements